 What Is a Bulletproof Trust?

-A bulletproof trust is a trust structured so that creditors cannot reach the assets held inside it.
-The term is not a legal classification but a practical description: if a creditor with a valid judgment cannot force distributions, reverse transfers, or otherwise collect against trust property, the trust functions as bulletproof.
+A bulletproof trust is a trust structured so that a judgment creditor cannot reach the assets held inside it.
+The term is not a legal classification.
+It is a practical description: if a creditor with a valid judgment cannot force distributions, reverse transfers, or otherwise collect against trust property, the trust functions as bulletproof.

-No trust achieves absolute invulnerability.
-Every trust structure has at least one potential weakness, whether through fraudulent transfer challenges, bankruptcy proceedings, or the limits of the governing jurisdiction’s law.
-The realistic question is how close a particular trust comes to that standard and where its vulnerabilities lie.
+No trust is completely invulnerable.
+Every trust structure has at least one weakness, whether through fraudulent transfer challenges, bankruptcy proceedings, or the limits of the governing jurisdiction’s law.
+The realistic question is how close a particular trust comes to that standard and where its remaining exposure lies.

 Speak With a Florida Asset Protection Attorney